 In putting verses 1-2 together we see that the church is measured and protected by God’s seal until the Day of Judgment, but will be resisted and persecuted by secular nations until that time.
 We are simultaneously invincible and very vulnerable in this age – “like lambs in the midst of wolves” (Matthew 10:16).
 Why then are we here?

 Two Witnesses.
 John sees two witnesses like olive trees and lamp stands.
 Olive trees represent God’s covenant people, his new creation (Genesis 11:1) bringing peace and holiness as its oil is used in consecration (Exodus 29:1-2,7) and worship (Numbers 7:19, 25; 8:26; Leviticus 24:2).
-The lamp stands are synonymous to the local church (Revelation 1:20), bringing God’s light to the world (Matthew 5:14-16).
+The lamp stands are synonymous with the local church (Revelation 1:20), bringing God’s light to the world (Matthew 5:14-16).

 This vision of lamp stands and olive trees is an allusion to Zechariah 4:1-6.
-In that vision, the olive trees provide unending oil to the lamp stands to show the enduring power of the witnesses during these hardships is “Not by might, nor by power, but by my Spirit, says the Lord of hosts.”
+In that vision, the olive trees provide unending oil to the lamp stands to show that enduring power of the witnesses during these hardships is “Not by might, nor by power, but by my Spirit, says the Lord of hosts.”
 (Zechariah 4:6) The oil that provide light to the witnesses is the fellowship of the Holy Spirit.
 (Compare with the parable of the five wise/foolish virgins in Matthew 25:1-13).

 Why two witnesses and not just one?
 In Jewish law a charge can only be verified by two or more witnesses (Deuteronomy 19:15).
 Many commentators feel that these two witnesses represent God’s elect in both old and new covenant; both faithful Israel and the faithful church display the just, peaceful and joyful reign of God to the nations.